 As a mobile app developer, syncing data across devices poses challenges.
 You might write a lot of custom conflict resolution code yourself, or you might use a platform-specific backend like CloudKit that's not designed for developing cross-platform applications.
 Atlas Device Sync provides an offline-first, cross-platform solution for syncing data between a backend and mobile devices.
 When you combine this with App Services's authentication and data validation, you solve a host of common mobile app development issues.

-- Run cloud-based App Services Functions that can crunch data or interact with Node.js modules.
+Run cloud-based Atlas Functions that can crunch data or interact with Node.js modules.

-- Skip writing an authentication API on top of your Atlas App Services service.
+Skip writing an authentication API on top of your App Services instance.
 Authenticated clients can interact with parts of the database based on their permissions.

 - Dynamic and responsive:

-- React to data changes in MongoDB Atlas, process data from HTTPS endpoints, or run App Services Functions on a schedule with App Services Triggers.
+React to data changes in MongoDB Atlas, process data from HTTPS endpoints, or run Atlas Functions on a schedule with Atlas Triggers.

 - Simply secure:

-- Avoid writing complex synchronization logic with the Database SDKs.
+Avoid writing complex synchronization logic with the Realm Database SDKs.

 Secure user authentication is essential for most apps.
 Some apps authenticate users with traditional email/password combinations.
 Others use API keys or third-party authentication providers like Facebook and Google.
 These methods often require a lot of complex boilerplate code.

-To learn more about authentication in Atlas App Services, see Users & Authentication.
+To learn more about authentication in App Services, see Authenticate & Manage Users.

 Modern applications require that data is available using consistent types and formats.
 Data consistency guarantees that all the application's components can work together.
 It's also important to make sure that any given piece of data is only accessible to an authorized user.
 For example, you might grant a user access to only their own data.

-Atlas App Services validates data with an App Services schema you define in the JSON schema standard.
-A App Services schema serves as the source of truth for defining data types in your application.
+App Services validates data with a schema you define in the JSON schema standard.
+A schema serves as the source of truth for defining data types in your application.
 App Services also uses the schema to map data between your application and a MongoDB Atlas collection.